-SMSFs are frequently utilised by fraudulent operators and scammers when trying to access people’s superannuation funds.
-A scam may promise early access to superannuation and encourage people to roll their superannuation out of a larger Australian Prudential Regulation Authority (APRA) regulated fund into an SMSF.
+SMSFs are frequently used by fraudulent operators and scammers when trying to access people’s retirement savings.
+Scammers may promise early access to super and encourage people to roll their super out of a larger Australian Prudential Regulation Authority (APRA) regulated fund into an SMSF.

-They may have convinced the person that they will be able to access the funds once they have set up the SMSF.
-Acting as a financial adviser for the fund’s rollover the scammer steals a percentage, or all, of the funds.
+The scammer may have convinced the person that they will be able to access the funds once they have set up the SMSF.
+Acting as a financial adviser for the fund’s rollover, the scammer steals a percentage, or all, of the funds.

 Being encouraged to set up an SMSF to invest in cryptocurrency or property

-Scam operators have also lobbied people to move their superannuation from large APRA regulated funds into SMSFs because SMSF trustees have more flexibility in what they can invest in.
+Scam operators have also lobbied people to move their super from large APRA-regulated funds into SMSFs because SMSF trustees have more flexibility in what they can invest in.

-Traditionally these types of operators targeted property investments, for example through seminars or newspaper advertisements, and encouraged people to set up an SMSF to buy a property and get into the property market.
+Traditionally these types of operators targeted property investments, for example through seminars or newspaper advertisements, and encouraged people to set up an SMSF to buy an investment property and get into the property market.

 However, people who did this often didn’t understand the complexity of SMSFs and property investing and would end up breaching the sole purpose test while the spruiker skimmed a commission off the top.